Home / SAVE Transition Guide

 Discretionary income is your adjusted gross income minus 225% of the federal poverty line for your family size.
 This is the amount the government considers available for loan payments after basic living expenses.

-What happens if I don't recertify by the deadline? +
+What happens if I don't switch plans by the deadline? +

 Related Calculators